+Hence, for an asymmetric electrolyte, two effects rule the pore charge accumulation: the pore lumen's equilibrium surface potential that leads to an intrinsic selectivity (cation, in the present case) and the induced charge mechanism due to the presence of the lateral cavity.
+We observe different behaviors under opposite $\Delta V$, see Fig.~\ref{fig:asymmetric}a-c.
+For $\Delta V<0$, the charge inside the nanopore, $q_N$, remains relatively constant and the selectivity and EOF are both roughly proportional to $\Delta V$.
+For $\Delta V>0$, instead, $q_N$ decreases linearly with $\Delta V$, and, coherently to the induced charge mechanism, the selectivity and EOF are quadratic.
+In such a complex scenario, the theoretical expressions derived for the perfect symmetric case (dashed gray lines in Fig.~\ref{fig:asymmetric}a-c) fall short in predicting quantitatively the selectivity and EOF intensity.
+Nevertheless, they still provide the order of magnitude of the effect. \\

 {\bf A biological example: the CsgG nanopore}.
-We then verified if the geometric induced selectivity switch and the unidirectional EOF occur for some biological nanopores.
+We then verified if the geometrically induced selectivity switch and the unidirectional EOF also occur in more complex scenarios such as biological nanopores where articulate geometries and surface charge patterns are usually present.
 We selected as a possible candidate the curli specific gene G (CsgG) protein from {\sl E. coli}.
 This pore is currently used in commercial devices for nanopore DNA sequencing~\cite{brown2016nanopore,van2020dual}.
 CsgG is a nonameric membrane protein, part of a transport machinery comprising at least seven proteins encoded by two operons ~\cite{Chapman2002RoleofOperons} that excretes functional amyloids ~\cite{VANGERVEN2015StructureInCurli}, the curli proteins~\cite{cao2014structure,goyal2014structural}.
-The CsgG pore is constituted by two large vestibules on the cis and trans side connected by a constriction of diameter $\simeq 1.2~\mathrm{nm}$, formed by the so called C-loop, Fig.\ref{fig:csgg}a.
+The CsgG pore is constituted by two large vestibules on the cis and trans side connected by a constriction of diameter $\simeq 1.2~\mathrm{nm}$, formed by the so-called C-loop, Fig.~\ref{fig:csgg}a.